Fix Email Deliverability for Pakistani Ecommerce: A Revenue Audit

 Picture a Karachi fashion brand that built its email list to 25,000 subscribers over two years.
 The brand sends a weekly newsletter and automated abandoned cart emails.
 Open rates hover around 18%.
 Revenue from email campaigns accounts for roughly PKR 800,000 per quarter.
 The marketing team considers email a reliable channel.

-What the team does not see: approximately 22% of those emails never reach an inbox.
-They land in spam folders, get blocked entirely, or vanish into Gmail’s promotional tab abyss.
-The 18% open rate is calculated against delivered emails — not against the total number sent.
-The real open rate, measured against the full subscriber list, is closer to 14%.
+What the team may not see: some emails never reach the inbox.
+They land in spam folders, get blocked entirely, or get filtered into low-attention tabs.
+Open rate is calculated against delivered emails — not every attempted send.

 Think of email authentication like the stamp paper and notarization system at a Pakistani legal office.
 Without proper stamp paper, a document carries no legal standing regardless of how well it is written.
 Without SPF, DKIM, and DMARC records, an email carries no sender authority regardless of how compelling the subject line.
 Gmail, Yahoo, and Outlook treat unauthenticated email the way a court treats an unstamped document — filed away, never acted on.